harveyl888/harveyl888.github.io/_drafts/code_instead_of_excel.md

 There are many reasons why data analysis should be performed using a language such as R or python over Excel but I'm constantly fighting with colleagues who refuse to adapt.

-Here are my top five reasons to stop using Excel:
+Here are five reasons to stop using Excel:

 #### Reproducibility
 It's very challenging to use what's been done before with a spreadsheet.
 You can make additional copies of a workbook but sooner or later the file naming convention is forgotten and you have no idea what you were working on a year ago.It

 #### Version Control
 I've started applying git to all kids of work, not just programming.
 From a coding perspective if I can't keep a detailed log of what I've done and branch to try new things I'm lost.
-Excel 2016 does seem to have some version control through the History pane but since we use Office 2010 it's a moot point.
-Version control is essential when you're working with anything that might break.I
+Excel 2016 does seem to have some version control through the History pane but since I use Office 2010 at work it's a moot point.
+Version control is essential when you're working with anything that might break.

 #### Testing
 Without built-in tests how can you be sure youre analyses are correct?
 All too often we find systematic mistakes in spreadsheets.
 This generally arises from a cut-and-paste operation to an incorrect cell, mixing relative and absolute cell references or not updating a formula from a older spreadsheet version.
 Breaking a problem into chunks, programming the chunks as functions and running unit tests on those functions will help eradicate any bugs.